mediocregopher/blog.mediocregopher.com/_posts/2013-10-25-namecoind-ssl.md

 work, but suffice it to say that they are essentially a distributed key-value store.
 Like namecoin.
 The difference is in the operation.
 DHTs operate by spreading and replicating keys and their values across nodes in a P2P mesh.
-They have [lots of issues][1] as far as security goes, the main one being that it's fairly easy for an attacker to forge the value for a given key, and very difficult to stop them from doing so or even to detect that it's happened.
+They have [lots of issues][dht] as far as security goes, the main one being that it's fairly easy for an attacker to forge the value for a given key, and very difficult to stop them from doing so or even to detect that it's happened.